Spanish America: Ordering colonial society – social structure and legal status

 Race mixture (mestizaje) was a fact of colonial society, with the three racial groups, European whites (españoles), Africans (negros), and Indians (indios) producing mixed-race offspring, or castas.
 There was a pyramid of racial status with the apex being the small number of European white (españoles), a slightly larger number of mixed-race castas, who, like the whites were mainly urban dwelling, and the largest populations were Indians living in communities in the countryside.
-Although Indians were classified as part of the Repúbica de Indios, their offspring of unions with Españoles and Africans were castas.
+Although Indians were classified as part of the República de Indios, their offspring of unions with Españoles and Africans were castas.
 White-Indian mixtures were more socially acceptable in the Hispanic sphere, with the possibility over generations of mixed-race offspring being classified as Español.
 Any offspring with African ancestry could never remove the "stain" of their racial heritage, since Africans were seen as "natural slaves".
 Eighteenth-century paintings depicted elites' ideas of the sistema de castas in hierarchical order, but there was some fluidity in the system rather than absolute rigidity.
 Men of color began to apply to the Royal and Pontifical University of Mexico, but in 1688 Bishop Juan de Palafox y Mendoza attempted to prevent their entrance by drafting new regulations barring blacks and mulattoes.
 In small Mexican parishes, dark complected priests served while their mixed-race heritage was left unacknowledged.
 In 1776, the crown attempted to prevent marriages between racially unequal partners by issuing the Royal Pragmatic on Marriage, taking approval of marriages away from the couple and placing it in their parents' hands.
 The marriage between Luisa de Abrego, a free black domestic servant from Seville and Miguel Rodríguez, a white Segovian conquistador in 1565 in St. Augustine (Spanish Florida), is the first known and recorded Christian marriage anywhere in the continental United States.

 The criminal justice system in Spanish cities and towns meted out justice depending on the severity of the crime and the class, race, age, health, and gender of the accused.
 Non-whites (blacks and mixed-race castas) were far more often and more severely punished, while Indians, considered legal minors, were not expected to behave better and were more leniently punished.
 Royal and municipal legislation attempted to control the behavior of black slaves, who were subject to a curfew, could not carry arms, and were prohibited from running away from their masters.
 As the urban, white, lower-class (plebeian) population increased, they too were increasingly subject to criminal arrest and punishment.
 Capital punishment was seldom employed, with the exception of sodomy and recalcitrant prisoners of the Inquisition, whose deviation from Christian orthodoxy was considered extreme.
 However, only the civil sphere could exercise capital punishment and prisoners were "relaxed", that is, released to civil authorities.
 Often criminals served sentences of hard labor in textile workshops (obrajes), presidio service on the frontier, and as sailors on royal ships.
 Royal pardons to ordinary criminals were often accorded on the celebration of a royal marriage, coronation, or birth.